 - El Gordo – located in the bustling Chancery Lane precinct, this tiny ‘window in the wall’ cafe with laneway table seating is open most day from breakfast til late afternoon, and on Fridays and Saturday evenings for tapas too.
 Their signature dish is their Cubano Burrito, which after a late night can honestly be life giving for those who require recovery food.
 The coffee is great too.

-- Masons of Bendigo popularity can make planning in advance vital for a weekend booking, but I like to sneak in for Saturday lunch when the pace is a little slower.
+- Masons of Bendigo - popularity can make planning in advance vital for a weekend booking, but I like to sneak in for Saturday lunch when the pace is a little slower.
 Masons provide a shared dish experience created almost entirely from regional produce.
-I think about their spit roasted Camboer goat shoulder served with smoked hommus, freekha tabbouleh, wild figs and tzatziki on a regular basis.
+I think about their spit roasted Camboer goat kataifi cigars with fromage frais, pickled raddish and Turkish pepper on a regular basis.
 I also like to order it when sharing with less adventurous companions for reasons I’m sure are apparent.

-- Public INN is Castlemaine’s must-do dining experience, now located in the Old Castlemaine Firestation, and for those of us who still enjoy the process and devotion that goes into a classic dining experience you’re in for a treat.
-Jump on the train from Bendigo and walk the two blocks ready to settle in for a long weekend lunch or dinner treat.
-Menu ingredients are so fresh they have often been foraged, traded from local gardens or harvested that morning by somebody’s uncle; and the cream of artichoke with buttered leek, macadamia and accompaniments is to die for.
+- Public INN - Castlemaine’s must-do dining experience, now located in the Old Castlemaine Firestation, and for those of us who still enjoy the process and devotion that goes into a classic dining experience you’re in for a treat.
+The menu ingredients are so fresh - they have often been foraged, traded from local gardens or harvested that morning.

 - Heathcote Harvest - Heathcote’s ‘paddock to plate’ produce store and café is quickly gathering momentum as a must-do foodie experience when heading into the Heathcote region.
 The classic tasting plates of homemade small goods, with cheeses, breads and their own pickles is always delicious, particularly when consumed with the wine, beer and cider produced in the region.